yowmamasita/Ferris2/docs/users_guide/controllers.rst

 .. module:: ferris.core.controller

 Controllers are responsible for processing and responding to HTTP requests.
 Controllers are typically lightweight classes that glue the :doc:`models` to the :doc:`templates`.
-Controllers can be extended with :doc:`components` and :doc:`scaffolded <scaffold>`.
+Controllers can be extended with :doc:`components` and :doc:`scaffolded <scaffolding>`.

     .. autoclass:: Controller()